olipemil/cogito-website/tutorial/index.md

 * overlaps.txt

 Step 1: Install COGITO from link<br>
 Run the code below.
-Because this is a private repository, you will need to use the key I sent via email<br>.
+Because this is a private repository, you will need to use the key I sent via email.
 ~~~ bash
 git clone https://github.com/olipemil/cogito-website.git
 ~~~

-Step 2: Install necessary python packages<br>
+Step 2: Install necessary python packages
 ~~~ bash
 pip install pymatgen
 pip install matplotlib